 Plan your writing

 Creating multiple content on similar topics can lead to self-plagiarism.
-However, you can prevent it by planning your writing schedule, ensuring that you do not overlap similar topics in multiple content pieces.
+However, you can prevent it by planning your writing schedule, and ensuring that you do not overlap similar topics in multiple content pieces.
 Planning and spacing your writing schedule properly allow your mind to reset, and work on a similar topic with a fresh outlook.
 Furthermore, maintain separate notes for different work as it helps you avoid self-plagiarism.

 Reframe your ideas

 Let’s say, you want to write on a topic you previously worked on, but for a different audience, do not copy and paste.
 Instead, reframe your ideas to suit the new audience.
 Look at the notes you took down while researching for the previous work, and add more notes from the new research, then write the content in your words.
 This way, you will avoid self-plagiarism and add value to the content.
+You can also use Smodin’s Rewriter, to reframe your content a bit and get inspired by the changes you could do.

 Turn listicle into separate content

-Listicles are a great way to introduce topics to the audiences and offer a jumping-off point for exploring new ideas.
+Listicles are a great way to introduce topics to the audience and offer a jumping-off point for exploring new ideas.
 If you have previously published content with a listicle and want to write on the same topic, create separate pieces of content expanding the points.
 It is not only a great way to turn one content into several pieces but avoid self-plagiarism as well.
 Additionally, when you go in more depth, you enhance your knowledge of the topic and give your readers a fresh perspective on the content.

 Always attribute and cite your work

 When you use your previous work to write new content, ensure to add attribution and citation.
 Acknowledging the author of the published content forgives you of plagiarism.
 Mention the date when the content was published first with the titles to make verification easy.
+You can use Smodin Auto citation Machine to add your citations.

 For students, who do not know how to cite the previous work, ask your professor for help.
 Different institutions have different policies for self-plagiarism.